Tuition and Fee Refund

 - No refund: after 20th day of class

-The refund schedule is proportionally adjusted for short courses and terms other than the standard 15-week semester.
+The refund schedule is proportionally adjusted for short courses.
 See short course listings for more information.

 When a student drops credit hours, tuition, campus fees, and off-campus area fees assessed on those hours will apply in full to the same number of additional credit hours provided that one of the following conditions is met: 1) drops and adds are completed on the same day or 2) all changes occur during the 50% refund period.